Analogue Gravity: Acoustics: The Simplest Example of an Analogue Spacetime

-Under these conditions, the propagation of sound is governed by an {\em acoustic metric} --- $g_{\mu\nu}(t,\x)$.
-This acoustic metric describes a $(3+1)$--dimensional Lorentzian (pseudo--Riemannian) geometry.
-The metric depends algebraically on the density, velocity of flow, and local speed of sound in the fluid.
+Under these conditions, the propagation of sound is governed by an \emph{acoustic metric} -- $[g_0]_{\mu\nu}(t,\x)$.
+This acoustic metric describes a (3+1)-dimensional Lorentzian (pseudo--Riemannian) geometry.
+The metric depends algebraically on the background flow: the density, velocity of flow, and local speed of sound in the fluid.
 Specifically

 (Here $\mathbf{I}$ is the $3\times3$ identity matrix.)
-In general, when the fluid is non-homogeneous and flowing, the {\em acoustic Riemann tensor} associated with this Lorentzian metric will be nonzero. {$\diamondsuit$}
+In general, when the fluid is non-homogeneous and flowing, the \emph{acoustic Riemann tensor} associated with this Lorentzian metric will be nonzero. \end{theorem}